Hayts Corners, Ovid & Willard Railroad: Willard

 In 1883 the state allocated funds for the construction of a coal dock next to the freight depot by the Branch.
 The line within the asylum was reconfigured and converted to standard gauge about the same time as the construction of the Seneca Lake bypass.
 A new 0-4-0T was ordered from Baldwin.
 Five switches, 19,980 feet of steel rail and 2,000 white oak ties were used.

 Ovid

 Kinne Brothers constructed a lumber yard, coal trestles and a grain elevator at the Ovid Station.
 Standard Oil had storage tanks at the depot.
 For a number of years a fruit evaporator produced dried fruit for shipment.
 Boyce Moters in Ovid received shipments of autos and tractors from the depot.
-Residence moving in and out of Ovid took advantage and shipped their households by rail.
+Residents moving in and out of Ovid took advantage and shipped their households by rail.
 The traveling circus and yearly Redpath Co.'s Chautauque came and went by rail.